Board-Certified Plastic Surgeon Serving Baltimore, Columbia, Owings Mills, Towson, Nearby Maryland & Lower Pennsylvania

 - Are less prone to wrinkling and rippling

 Silicone implants tend to maintain their shape in case of rupture, which can be both a pro and con.
-Since you may not notice a rupture with silicone implants, you will need to schedule periodic MRIs to ensure your implants are intact.
+Since you may not notice a rupture with silicone implants, you must schedule periodic MRIs to ensure your implants are intact.

-Gummy bear implants are a form of silicone implants that are made with a thicker, more cohesive gel.
-Gummy bear implants most closely mimic the look and feel of real breasts, and compared to standard silicone implants:
+A form of silicone implants, gummy bear implants are made with a thicker, more cohesive gel.
+Gummy bear implants most closely mimic the look and feel of real breasts and compared to standard silicone implants:

 - Have a more stable shape and form